 The Master’s Programme in Software Engineering and Digital Transformation focuses on developing advanced knowledge and expertise for the design and development of software and digital services and the digital transformation of business processes.
 The program has a Euro-Inf® label and ASIIN accreditation.

-The program addresses the application of engineering principles of software and systems development, including design methodologies, business process and service modeling and re-engineering, operation principles, and maintenance and quality assurance approaches.
+The program at LUT University addresses the application of engineering principles of software and systems development, including design methodologies, business process and service modeling and re-engineering, operation principles, and maintenance and quality assurance approaches.

 Digital transformation in this context refers to the change associated with the application of the software engineering body of knowledge to the transformation and modernization of digital assets of business and industry.

 After graduation, you will have a solid foundation in software engineering.

 You will be able to describe and apply computer science, software engineering knowledge, best practices, and standards appropriate for engineering complex software systems.